Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Introduction

 The remainder of the paper proceeds as follows.
-The next section gives basic definitions of Petri nets.
-In Section \ref{sec:comp}, we define an asynchronous-synchronous workflow net composition and study its properties.
-In Section \ref{sec:alpha}, using $\alpha$-morphisms, we define an abstraction/refinement relation on workflow nets and study relevant properties of this relation.
-Section \ref{sec:main} describes how to preserve properties of workflow net components in their synchronous-asynchronous composition.
-Section \ref{sec:relw} gives a review of the related work, and Section \ref{sec:concl} concludes the paper.
+The next section provides basic definitions on Petri nets, workflow nets, and their behavior.
+In Section~\ref{sec:comp}, we define an asynchronous-synchronous workflow net composition and study its properties.
+In Section~\ref{sec:alpha}, using $\alpha$-morphisms, we define an abstraction/refinement relation on workflow nets and study the relevant properties of this relation.
+Section~\ref{sec:main} describes how to preserve the properties of workflow net components in their asynchronous-synchronous composition through the use of the abstraction/refinement relation.
+Section~\ref{sec:relw} gives a review of related works, and Section~\ref{sec:concl} concludes the paper.